rachelrakov/Intro_to_Machine_Learning/sections/bag_of_words.md

 ### Bag of Words
 We preprocess our data using sklearn's text feature extraction tools.
 In particular, we use the `CountVectorizer` which computes the frequency of each token in the document.
 We can strip out *stop words* (words that are so common they don't add to the data analysis, such as "the" and "a") using the `stop_words` keyword argument.
+A keyword argument is an optional function parameter.

 ```python